chromice/ae/documentation/index.md

 echo ae::path('relative/path', 'to/file.php');
 ```

-You can check, if given path exists, and if it is a directory or a file:
+You can check, if an object at given path exists, and whether it is a directory or a file:

 ```php
 if ($path->exists()) {